The great global warming con.

 The latest ploy is they were misled by their once omniscient climate models, so you see, it’s all somehow the models’ fault, not theirs.
 Running neck and neck with that one is a sciency debate about exactly how sensitive the planet is to CO2.
 The bottom line on that ploy is that the Earth, contrary to everything they’ve been telling us for years, may be largely indifferent to it, so they’re not pushing that one too hard for obvious reasons.

 Another contender is the newly discovered concept of scientific uncertainty.
 The problem with that one is that it’s a bit too embarrassing to admit all those things they were formerly certain about might revert to being uncertain.
 Welcome to the downside of a unique branch of science that they pronounced for years was absolutely settled.

 The latest excuse for the missing heat is a corker though.
 Previously they’d opined that it was perhaps hiding at the bottom of the world’s oceans but the very latest attempt to explain it is that there’s this hot spot, which no one has ever detected, which mysteriously teleports itself to various locations around the world.
 I suppose it must be sentient like Mother Gaia; every time they get near to finding and measuring it, it somehow senses them creeping up on it and teleports away.
 What a little rascal it is.
 Don’t laugh out there, they seriously expect to be believed.

 Unfortunately, the one area where the climate con men differ from their traditional equivalents, is that none of them will ever go to prison.
 That seems to be a pattern in the climate con.
-Whatever you do, even things like identity theft, you don’t go to prison.
+Whatever you do, even blatantly criminal things like identity theft, you still don’t go to prison.
 The vague excuse for that is termed noble cause corruption but they sailed clean through that tender notion ages ago.